Dialectical Behavior Therapy (DBT) for Children and Preadolescents

-- Phone Coaching – Available for parents to help support parent and child use of skills in the moment they are needed, and apply these new skills to the real world.
+- Phone Coaching: Available for parents to help support parent and child use of skills at the moment they are needed and apply these new skills to the real world.

 - Consultation Team: Our clinicians meet regularly as a consultation team to think creatively about the best ways to help children and their families.

 - DBT Parent Management Training (as needed): Parents have the opportunity to work on specific problem behaviors and parenting goals by combining techniques learned in the skills group with parent management training.
 Sessions are held weekly or twice-weekly with an experienced clinician.

 - Medication Management as Needed